bmckercher123/calico/getting-started/bare-metal/installation/container.md

 ---
-title: Docker container install
+title: Mirantis Kubernetes Engine container install
-description: Install Calico on non-cluster hosts using a Docker container.
+description: Install Calico on non-cluster hosts using an MKE container.
 canonical_url: '/getting-started/bare-metal/installation/container'
 ---

 ### Big picture
-Install {{site.prodname}} on non-cluster hosts using a Docker container for both networking and policy.
+Install {{site.prodname}} on non-cluster hosts using an MKE container for both networking and policy.

 ### Value
-Installing {{site.prodname}} with a Docker container includes everything you need for both networking and policy.
+Installing {{site.prodname}} with an MKE container includes everything you need for both networking and policy.
 It also automatically adds the appropriate per-node configuration to the datastore.

 ### Before you begin...

-1. Ensure Docker is installed
+1. Ensure MKE is installed
 1. Ensure the {{site.prodname}} datastore is up and accessible from the host
 1. Ensure the host meets the minimum [system requirements](../requirements)